 A great number of people turn to pharmaceutical sleep aids to help them get the rest and sleep they need.
 There are, however, many people who have chosen the more natural remedy of using essential oils for sleeping.
 Research has shown that essential oils to help sleep is a good option.
 Look at this study and this study.

-I’ve put together my 6 best essential oils for sleeping.
-The oils I have chosen are oils that promote relaxation and calmness and have a sedative effect, much like OTC sleep aids or supplements.
-They can also reduce anxiety and relieve stress.
+These essential oils may also reduce anxiety and relieve stress.
 The great thing about using essential oils for sleeping is that they have essentially no side effects like other sleep aids, such as benzodiazepines.

 This would be my top pick because it is such a versatile oil and one of the most powerful.
 It can be used for so many other different things than sleep.
 Lavender essential oil can relax brain waves and calm nerves.
 You need to make sure it is pure, true lavender because it is more effective than the other varieties, such as lavandin.
 Also, there have been many studies (see 4.4 in this review) done on this oil and it has been proven to be great as a sleep inducer and produces better quality sleep.

 Chamomile has been more popularly known as an herbal tea.
 People have used chamomile tea for centuries as a sedative to help them sleep.
 There is another option that might be more effective to help sleep and that would be as an essential oil.
 Chamomile essential oil works by relaxing the body and mind.
 There are many varieties of chamomile, but roman chamomile is the most effective for bringing on sleep.
 This study concluded that ‘chamomile extract can significantly improve sleep quality among elderly people’.